bngarren/checkmate.nvim/README.md

 - [x] **Custom todo states** - support beyond binary "checked" and "unchecked", allowing for todos to be in custom states, e.g. pending, not-planned, on-hold, etc. _Added v0.10.0_

 - [x] **List (todo) continuation** - automatically created new todo lines in insert mode, e.g. `<CR>` on a todo line will create a new todo below. _Added v0.11.0_
+- [x] **Todo search** - Expose a `get_todos` that return lists of todos, based on search criteria that can be used to populate qflists and pickers.
+Add a `select_todo` that integrates this with a picker.
 - [ ] **Better archive** - generalize the archive functionality to move todos to specific buffer locations (or even different buffers/files).
 Provide config opt and API to specify which todo state type to act on (i.e. completed, incompleted, inactive).
 Integrate with picker to choose a new Markdown heading location to move todos.

-- [ ] **Improved todo search** - Expose a `find_todos` and `find_metadata` that return lists of todos, based on search criteria that can be used to populate qflists and pickers.

 <a id="contributing"><a/>